 The fabrics and quilts I produce (as well as the processes and techniques employed to create them) often allude to domesticity and domestic life.
 Using my eyes as the only measure, I am careful to show marks made by hand.
 I am not concerned with literal narratives, and therefore, many "stories" can be layered, one on top of another.
 Using simple shapes (i.e. circles, squares), visual references to familiar fabrics (clothing, quilts, flags, rags, etc.), and utilizing traditional methods (hand-dyeing, quilting, etc.), this layering takes place.
 I am interested in magnifying everyday life, using fabric, color, and pattern as a metaphor for the structure of our culture, our lives, and our bodies.

 - Fabric piecing

-Mary Anne Jordan serves as Chair for the Department of Visual Art.
-Department studios include: Ceramics, Drawing, Expanded Media, Freshman Foundations, Metalsmithing/Jewelry, Painting, Printmaking, Sculpture, Textiles/Fibers, Visual Art Education.
+Mary Anne Jordan served as Chair for the Department of Visual Art 2010-2018 Department studios include: Ceramics, Drawing, Expanded Media, Freshman Foundations, Metalsmithing/Jewelry, Painting, Printmaking, Sculpture, Textiles/Fibers, Visual Art Education.